Meet the Staff

 Ms. Fernandez has spent the past nine years working in non- and for-profit sectors, both domestically and internationally.
 Prior to joining Start Small, she worked at the World Economic Forum where she established, managed, and developed Strategic Partnerships with C-suite and senior executives across a portfolio of ten leading Fortune 100 companies.
 Before this, she spent four years working at a nonprofit organization in Boston that provides financial education and coaching to low-income families, empowering them to build savings and financial capabilities as a pathway out of poverty.
 She has also worked with women- and minority-owned small and medium sized businesses in Spain focusing primarily on business plan evaluations, cash projections, and financial planning.
 Ms. Fernandez obtained her B.A. in Economics and in International Relations with a focus on Economic Development from Boston University.

-Ebony Johnson, Legal Program Coordinator, New York City
+Ebony Johnson, Legal Program Manager, New York City

 Ebony’s undergraduate experience laid the foundation for her career in the non-profit sector.
 While a student at Georgetown University, she helped to coordinate a mentoring program for at-potential youth.
 After graduating with a B.A. in English, she worked for five years as a paralegal at a non-profit law firm, The Children’s Law Center, where she assisted in the direct advocacy of children in family court litigation.
 Ebony obtained her Master’s Degree in public administration from the University of San Francisco and is a member of Pi Alpha Alpha Honor Society.